esphome/esphome-docs/components/lvgl/widgets.rst

             - **color**: :ref:`Color <lvgl-color>` for the needle line.
 Defaults to ``0`` (black).
             - **r_mod**: Adjust the length of the needle from the scale radius with this amount (can be negative).
 Defaults to ``0``.
             - **value**: The value in the scale range to show at start.
-            - Style options for the *needle line* using the :ref:`lvgl-wgt-lin` style properties, as well as the background properties from :ref:`lvgl-styling` to draw a square (or circle) on the pivot of the needles.
+            - Style options for the *needle line* using the :ref:`lvgl-widget-line` style properties, as well as the background properties from :ref:`lvgl-styling` to draw a square (or circle) on the pivot of the needles.
 Padding makes the square larger.
         - **image** (*Optional*): Add a rotating needle image to the scale:
             - **id**: Manually specify the :ref:`config-id` used for updating the indicator value at runtime.
             - **src**:  The ID of an existing image configuration, representing a needle pointing to the right like ``-o--->``.